Josef-Friedrich/mscxyz/README.rst

     assert score.version == 4.20
     assert score.version_major == 4

+Examine the most important attribute of a ``Score`` object: ``xml_root``.
+It is the root element of the XML document in which MuseScore stores all information about a score.
 It’s best to take a look at the `lxml API <https://lxml.de/api.html>`_ documentation to see what you can do with this element.
 So much can be revealed: lots of interesting things.